pkmn/engine/src/lib/gen1/README.md

 | 30    | 31  | `moves[3].id`                      | The active Pokémon's fourth move                            |
 | 31    | 32  | `moves[4].pp`                      | The PP of the active Pokémon's fourth move                  |

-- the active Pokémon's `stats.hp` is always identical to the the corresponding stored Pokémon's `stats.hp`
+- the active Pokémon's `stats.hp` is always identical to the corresponding stored Pokémon's `stats.hp`
 - `boosts` and `types` includes bytes which store two 4-bit fields each

 #### `Volatiles`